 Learners will develop the skills to use Visual Basic for Applications (VBA) programming, part of Microsoft Excel.
 VBA provides the process to develop applications, which accept data from data mining packages and present the information the information to others in a consistent format.
 The course will develop skills in knowing when and how to use pivot tables, macros, automation and integration of downloaded data into reports, graphing, and the use of simulation and decision support models.
+Prerequisite: ISM 200.
 Prior knowledge of Excel required.
+Prior study of statistics recommended.

 ISM 400: Database Management Systems (3 cr hrs) This course provides a practical and theoretical introduction to data management focusing on the use of relational database technology and SQL to manage an organization's data and information.
 Course topics include data warehouses and Web databases.
 Learners will design and implement a relational database to manage an organization's data.
+Prerequisite: ISM 200.